How to Travel More in 2019

 You earn bragging rights to say “I’ve been there,” while watching Anthony Bourdain on TV

 You create memories more valuable than anything you could ever buy

-Weather you're saving for occasional trips or consider travel a yearly expense, you need to know what you're able to spend each trip.
+Whether you're saving for occasional trips or consider travel a yearly expense, you need to know what you're able to spend each escape.
 Budgeting for trips helps you plan ahead and then enjoy the trip rather than feeling stressed or guilty about money during the vacation.
-Here are a few tips for funneling extra money into your travel budget.
+Here are a few tips for funneling extra money into your travel budget: